 The San Diego Foundation created the Age-Friendly Communities Program to address the region’s shifting demography and build communities where adults can age in place, stay connected to their communities, and remain independent and meaningfully engaged throughout their later years.

 In close partnership with AARP, the World Health Organization’s national affiliate, the Age-Friendly Communities Program works directly with stakeholders and local governments to promote programs and systems-level changes that create more livable environments for residents of all ages and abilities.
 Employing the World Health Organization’s framework for Age-friendly Cities, the Age-friendly Communities program recognizes that sustained change is most effective when values are embedded in regional, state and federal policies.

 The San Diego Foundation is committed to growing the adoption of age-friendly action plans by local municipalities throughout the region.
-Through support provided by The San Diego Foundation and the Del Mar Healthcare Fund, the Age-Friendly Communities Program has facilitated the membership of the County of San Diego and the City of Chula Vista to the World Health Organization’s Global Network for Age-Friendly Cities.
+Through support provided by The San Diego Foundation and the Del Mar Healthcare Fund, the Age-Friendly Communities Program has facilitated the membership of the County of San Diego and the cities of Chula Vista, La Mesa and San Diego to the World Health Organization’s Global Network for Age-Friendly Cities.

 The County of San Diego formalized its commitment to age-friendly principles through the adoption of the Age Well San Diego age- and dementia-friendly action plan in May 2018.
-The City of Chula Vista has showcased its vision and long-term commitment as an Age-Friendly City with its the community-informed Healthy Chula Vista Age-friendly Action Plan, scheduled for adoption in 2018.
-Additionally, the City of La Mesa will begin pursuing its Age-Friendly City designation and action planning process this year.
+The City of Chula Vista has showcased its vision and long-term commitment as an Age-Friendly City with its the community-informed Healthy Chula Vista Age-friendly Action Plan.
+Additionally, the cities of La Mesa and San Diego will begin pursuing an Age-Friendly City action plan this year.